Human rights in Denmark: Refugees and asylum seekers

 Denmark is argued by some to have some of Europe's "most aggressive anti-immigrant policies."
 The people of Denmark are largely divided in their opinions on immigration – some accepting of it and others who are concerned and thus want restrictive policies in place.

 In 2016, the Danish annulled its agreement with the United Nations High Commissioner for Refugees (UNHCR) that stated that it would receive 500 refugees on an annual basis for resettlement.

 In 2018, Denmark announced that it would no longer resettle refugees under the United Nation's quota system, with the decision to accept refugees being made by the government and not the parliament.

 In addition, in late 2018 the Danish government announced that the 2019 budget would include funding for a scheme that would see foreign criminals who had completed jail sentences, but could not be deported, to be moved to Lindholm Island.
-Lindholm Island is located two miles out from the southeast of Denmark, and had previously been a laboratory for animals with highly contagious diseases.
+Lindholm Island is located three kilometres out from the southeast of Denmark, and had previously been a laboratory for animals with highly contagious diseases.
 The policy has been labelled as being "barbaric" and "deeply repulsive."

 In January 2021, European Website on Integration reported that, "Denmark does not subscribe to EU rules in what related to refugee and legal issues and Denmark has refused to participate in a voluntary distribution agreement within EU."

 In March 2021, the Danish government announced limits on ‘non-western’ immigrants, it revoked the residency permits of refugees and vulnerable asylum seekers.
 Also, a major local study revealed that a third of the refugees were not properly protected.

-Moreover, on 19 May 2021, Denmark faced condemnation from EU lawmakers, the UN refugee agency, and human rights groups for revoking residency status for Syrian refugees, where despite the critical security situation in Syria, Denmark claimed that some parts of Syria are now safe enough for refugees to return.
+Moreover, on 19 May 2021, Denmark faced condemnation from EU lawmakers, the UNHCR, and human rights groups for revoking residency status for Syrian refugees.
+Despite the critical security situation in Syria, Denmark claimed that some parts of the country are now safe enough for refugees to return.
 Besides, in April 2021, Euro-Mediterranean Human Rights Monitor called on Denmark to return to the decision to return Syrian refugees to Syria and considered that Denmark's designation of Syria as ‘safe’ is dangerous, inhumane, and illegal.